 Students can use the Chem Time Clock to remember the value of the elements as they develop models to describe the atomic composition of simple molecules and extended structures.
-DCI-MS/PS1.A: Structure and Properties of Matter.

 Substances are made from different types of atoms, which combine with one another in various ways.
 Atoms for molecules that range in size from two to thousands of atoms.

 Students can use the Chem Time Clock to reference the Periodic Table as a model to predict the relative properties of elements based on the patterns of electrons in the outermost energy level of atoms.
-DCI-HS/PS1.A: Structure and Properties of Matter.

 The Periodic Table orders elements horizontally by the number of protons in the atom's nucleus and places those with similar chemical properties in columns.
 The repeating patterns of this table reflect patterns of outer electron states.